dsmv/sdaccel/README.md

 SDAccel used for primary debug OpenCL kernel and create simple console application.
 Qt may be used for more complex application but this project used same code for Qt and SDAccel.

-There are three test class:
+There are two test class:
 * *TF_CheckTransferOut* - check data transfer from HOST to device
 * *TF_CheckTransferIn*  - check data transfer from device to HOST
-* *TF_CheckTransferInOut* - check data transfer for path: HOST-device-HOST

-(only TF_CheckTransferOut is released now)

 Program have two work mode:
 * with test table	- for direct launch and launch from Qt
 * without test table	- for launch from SDAccel

 Test table is a text table with status information:
+* *Time*    - name of test and test time
 * *BlockWr* - count of written blocks
 * *BlockRd* - count of read blocks
 * *BlockOk* - count of correct blocks